 “I don’t want to do this work” But I have to do it

 There is a project you have left on the table.
-The deadline for the project is near, But you do not have any intentions to complete the project.
-So how to do that work? how to motivate yourself to do that work?
+The deadline for the project is near, But you do not have any intentions to complete the project but you have to do it, you have no other choice, So how to do that work? how to motivate yourself to do that work?

 No matter how generally motivated you are, all of us have some tasks that we don’t want to do.
 Maybe we find them boring, pointless, draining, time-consuming, annoying, or anxiety-producing.
 So how do you get moving in these types of situations?